 Seed grants from ISSR funds can be used for any of the following:

-- Course Release.
+- Course Release - please note: course release is not course buy-out.
 Some researchers need time off from teaching in order to prepare a major proposal.
 ISSR funds can be used to hire a faculty associate to teach a course normally covered by faculty.
 If you ask for funds for a faculty associate, include with your application a letter from your department or the director of your school indicating that she or he supports your request.
-Please note: course release is not course buy-out.

 - Mentors and collaborators.
 Faculty who have never written a major grant proposal may need help from a mentor in their field.
 Funds from ISSR may be used to pay consulting costs for mentors ($1000.00 allowable).
 Mentors can be at ASU or at any other institution.
 If you include an ASU mentor, the funds may be used by the mentor for travel or research purposes only, not salary.
 They may be hired just to help develop a proposal or they may be collaborators on a proposal—or even a co-PI.